mattbriggs/azs-modular-poc/python/data/preparse.md

-# Current Items

 ## Update

 ### Alert for invalidate time source

+- Applicable: This issue applies to release 2002 release.
-After applying the 2002 update, an alert for an "Invalid Time Source" may incorrectly appear in the Administrator portal.
+- Cause: After applying the 2002 update, an alert for an "Invalid Time Source" may incorrectly appear in the Administrator portal.
 This false-positive alert can be ignored and will be fixed in an upcoming release.

-For other known Azure Stack Hub update issues, please see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md).
+- Remediation: For other known Azure Stack Hub update issues, please see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md).
+- Occurrence: Common

 ## Portal